Making Your Own Native American Style Flute

 If I had known then what I know now I might have been hesitant.

-The absolute best way to get started in Indian style flute making is, of course, to study with an accomplished flute maker.
+The absolute best way to get started in Native American style flute making is, of course, to study with an accomplished flute maker.
 When I decided to make my own flute I was prescient enough to seek out someone to help me.
 Having a teacher makes a huge difference in the steepness of the learning curve.
-When you have an experienced teacher you have access to a body of knowledge in dynamic form.
+When you have an experienced flute maker as a teacher you have access to a body of knowledge in dynamic form.
 When you make mistakes – and you will – the teacher is there to show how to correct them.
 Or to show you how to do it right the next time.

-Those of us who make Native American style flutes professionally seem to agree that the second most efficient way to start making a flute is to reverse engineer a good flute.
-Reverse engineering is to carefully study an existing flute.
+Those of us who make Native American style flutes professionally seem to agree that the second most efficient way to start making a flute is to reverse engineer a good Love flute.
+Reverse engineering is the process of carefully studing an existing flute.
 Then you try and make as exact a copy as possible of that flute.
 With reverse engineering you have a functioning finished product to study and compare with your flute in progress.
 Measurements of all the dimensions and angles are there in front of you.
-Of course this means that you have to buy or borrow a good flute.
+Of course this means that you have to buy or borrow a good Native American flute.
 But in my opinion it is well worth the cost.
+I have been told that aspiring flute makers have taken one of my flutes and cut it in half length wise to be able to study the interior of the Love flute in order to more perfectly reproduce the flute.

 Flute making kits.

 If you just want to get your feet wet in the flute making game then a flute kit or roughed out flute are efficient ways to go.
-My preference would be to get a flute that is glued up and tuned.
+My preference would be to get a Love flute that is glued together and tuned.
 All that is left for you to do is the shaping and finishing.
-This eliminates the difficulties of learning the intricacies of crafting a flute from scratch.
+This eliminates the difficulties of learning the intricacies of crafting a Native American style flute from scratch.
 Also you don’t need a lot of expensive tools.
 Unless you really blow it you are almost guaranteed to end up with a playable instrument.

-Flute kits usually consist of two pieces of wood with the barrel and slow air chamber hollowed out.
+Flute kits usually consist of two pieces of wood with the barrel and slow air chamber hollowed out and the mouth hole inserted.
 With the heavy machining done it is up to you to glue the two halves together and cut out the true sound hole and exit hole from the slow air chamber with hand tools.
 You must also drill the tone holes.
 Even with the best instructions this leaves a lot of room for error.
 It is amazing how much variations of a very small fraction of an inch can make in sound quality.
 With even the best flute kit you may or may not end up with a playable instrument.

-If you feel the strong urge to make an Indian flute don’t be disco uraged by your mistakes.
-No one makes a great flute the first time.
-Becoming a competent flute maker is a matter of repetition and attention to detail.
+If you feel the strong urge to make an Indian flute don’t be discouraged by your mistakes.
+No one makes a great Love flute the first time.
+Becoming a competent flute maker is a matter of persistance, repetition and attention to detail.
 By carefully exploring what may have gone wrong and making the necessary adjustment on the next flute you (if you are like me) will feel your way forward into crafting more expressive instruments.